THEOplayer/android-sdk-starter-project/README.md

 # THEOplayer Android SDK - Starter project

+## License

+This projects falls under the license as defined in https://github.com/THEOplayer/license-and-disclaimer.

+## Getting Started

 This Android project is an example how to integrate [THEOplayer](https://www.theoplayer.com) into an Android app.
 There is a step-by-step [guide](https://support.theoplayer.com/hc/en-us/articles/360000779729-Android-Starter-Guide) for this project, we suggest you to follow it for better insights.

-## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.